thoughtgap/arc-data-server/readme.md

   * `layer2`: Local directory (defaults to `arc-data/jsonexport`), containing uncompressed json files
 * `config/locationtypes.mine.json` / `config/locationtypes.json` This file is used for determining workplaces and home locations (in order to analyse commutes).
 It references Arc places by the `place.name` attribute.

 To separate standard config file and your own values, you can copy the files from `<configfile>.json` to `<configfile>.mine.json`.
 The `.mine`-file will be read preferrably.
-Their changes will not be tracked to Git.
+Their changes will not be tracked to github.

+It is advised to set the setting `layer2.autoLoadOnStart = true` so the timeline files from Layer 2 are read from disk on server startup.
+If the setting is set to false, the files will be read on first data query and will delay response time.

 ## Endpoints

 ### File handling

-* [`/files/source/list`](http://localhost:3000/files/source/list) Lists the compressed source files (Layer 1, not really implemented yet)
+* [`/files/source/list`](http://localhost:3000/files/source/list) Lists the compressed source files (Layer 1)
 * [`/files/extract`](http://localhost:3000/files/extract) Copies/extracts the files from Layer 1 (iCloud) to Layer 2 (local directory).
 Checks for duplicates in the iCloud directory on the way. [`/files/jsonexport/reload`](http://localhost:3000/files/jsonexport/list) needs to be called afterwards to load the new files into memory.

 * [`/files/jsonexport/list`](http://localhost:3000/files/jsonexport/list) Lists all the Arc export files (Layer 2)
 * [`/files/jsonexport/reload`](http://localhost:3000/files/jsonexport/reload) Reloads the json exports from disk into memory (e.g. after `/files/extract` has run)